HenryFBP/etradetest/README.md

 amnd fill it in w/ your etrade api key and secret. get API keys at <https://developer.etrade.com/home>

+by the way.. for the LOVE OF GOD, PLEASE READ THIS CODE BEFORE YOU PUT YOUR ETRADE API KEYS IN!
+You don't know what this code does, it might steal your API keys and then steal your money.

 # Running

     pip install poetry